Groundfloor Review: Is It Legit?

 In contrast, equity investments seek to profit from rental income paid by tenants or capital gains if the property sells for a profit.

-Groundfloor only deals in debt investments.
-Most crowdfunded real estate loans managed by Groundfloor run for 12 to 18 months.
-However, some loans are for even shorter terms.
+Groundfloor mostly deals in debt investments.
+Most crowdfunded real estate loans managed by Groundfloor run for 12 to 18 months, offering more short-term liquidity.

 Conversely, many other crowdfunded real estate companies have investment terms of three to five years in length.